 Don’t be a copycat.
 If all other bakeries in the neighborhood use rolling pins in the logo, you don’t have to have one in your bakery’s logo.
 Be different and play around, even if it is not what everyone else has done.

-Use best tools and resources from the internet.
+Use the best tools and resources from the internet

 There are plenty of places to browse on the internet if you need inspiration, help, or want to collaborate with someone to design a business logo.